lsdopen/ahoy/README.md

 Example value files available at: https://github.com/openlsd/charts/tree/master/charts/ahoy

 OpenShift restricts the use of UID by default.

-To allow Postgres to start up you will need allow the anyuid SCC
+To allow Postgres and Keycloak to start up you will need allow the anyuid SCC
 ```
 oc adm policy add-scc-to-user anyuid -z default -n ahoy
+oc adm policy add-scc-to-user anyuid -z ahoy-keycloak -n ahoy
 ```

 We are now ready to install Ahoy